Brikky/shark-byte-node/README.md

 # SharkByte
 ___
-It's time for a better way to dive into web design.
-Get your feet wet with SharkByte, an interactive, realtime collaborative tool for making static web pages, or building resources to include in larger projects.
+There's an ocean of web design resources available online.
+Get your feet wet with SharkByte - an interactive, realtime collaborative tool for making static web pages, or building resources to include in larger projects.

 ### URL: [sharkbyte.herokuapp.com](https://sharkbyte.herokuapp.com)
 #### Demo Login